-Goal # Description 2 All 2nd grade cohort students in SPCA schools will achieve benchmark status as measured end-of-year local measures (such as DIBELS) by the 2023-2024.

-Early literacy is proven to support improved student achievement and students accessing core curriculum.
+Goal # Description 2 All 2nd grade cohort students in SPCA schools will achieve benchmark status as measured end-of-year local measured (such as DIBELS) by the 2023-2024.
+An explanation of f why the LEA has developed this goal.
+Early literacy is p proven to support improved student achievement and students accessing core curriculum.